abouzek/estimote-test/README.md

 estimote-test
 =============

-Testing the callbacks using the Estimote iBeacon SDK
+POC timeclock using the Estimote iBeacon SDK